About this listing

-Cozy bed & bathroom & plentiful free parking.
+Cozy bed, guest bath, & plentiful free parking.
 Safe neighborhood.
 Road warriors: near I-65 and I-465.
 15 mins to downtown and Carmel.
 Near Butler U. Features a performance salon for traveling artists + yoga studio for health nuts!
 A peaceful place.

 Comfy bed & bath, yoga studio/concert salon.

 I have one clean, private, BASIC room to let that can accommodate two people in a double-bed.
 Clean, basic guest bathroom with shower and bathtub down the hall.

 I transformed the atelier over the garage into an intimate performing space for indie musicians, poets, and actors.
 I've hosted some fantastic concerts, and if you're an indie music fan, you might have seen some of them.
 If you're familiar with Eddie's Attic in Atlanta, well, I like to think of my place as the micro version Eddie's Attic--we've even hosted some of the same bands.
 If you're lucky, maybe you'll stay here the night of a concert!